fhircast/sandbox.js/README.md

 FHIRcast sandboxes provide tools to simulate the workflow of the FHIRcast standard.
 They also prototype proposals from the Working Group-20 to provide early feedback on implementability.

-This sandbox (sandbox.js) implements the standard using JavaScript and Node.js.
+This sandbox (sandbox.js) partially implements the standard using JavaScript and Node.js.
 If you are a C#/.net developer, you might prefer to use the other [FHIRcast sandbox](https://github.com/fhircast/sandbox).

 The first communication channel proposed by FHIRcast is the [W3C WebSub RFC](https://www.w3.org/TR/websub/).
 This model defines a "hub" that receives subscribtion requests from clients (subscribers) for specific events.
 Clients subscribe to events by sending the hub the location where they want to receive the events (hub.callback).
 The hub then performs a validation by asking the client about a common secret.
 In the same message, the hub sends the url where the client can send new events to be published (hub.topic).
 If this step succeeds, the hub will start forwarding events to the client.